MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/response.md

 * Inform or provide routine signaling or telemetry for dynamic processes, compliance, automatic scaling, and visualizations.
 * Help the IT organization act on and manage change.

 A *current event* can be any occurrence that is worth watching, worth knowing about that could be significant to raise an *alert.*  Cloud services emit diagnostic and security *logs* that can now be more easily ingested, combined, correlated, and queried.
-As a result you can decide what migitation action to take, from rasing an alert, creating a bug in DevOps, to also retaining past events for future predictive analyses.
+As a result you can decide what mitigation action to take, from raising an alert, creating a bug in DevOps, to also retaining past events for future predictive analyses.

 ## Alerting

 There is less need for alerts to serve the basic reactive function of notifying humans when something is wrong, and triggering work ticketing systems.
-Focus less on integrating monitoring with IT Service Management (ITSM) systems for Incident Management, and sieze new opportunities that lets cloud automation replace more expensive service management processes, thereby eliminating incidents.
+Focus less on integrating monitoring with IT Service Management (ITSM) systems for Incident Management, and seize new opportunities that let cloud automation replace more expensive service management processes, thereby eliminating incidents.

 Alerting helps proactively ensure that the service/system remains healthy, responsive, and secure.
 It's an important part of any service that makes performance, availability, and privacy guarantees to the business where the data might need to be acted on immediately.
 Escalating an alert isn’t important to observability, and today it shouldn’t be considered the first line of defense.